gkhighelf/btc_e_assist_api/README.md

 ```

 TradeApi is the Main class, that contains other objects with public modifiers and private objects for some usefull methods as tryMaximumBuy(...) and other.

+Example of using this library you also can see in BTC-e Assist app, tradeControl class. https://github.com/alexandersjn/btc-e-assist

 ###Donation: